stefdasca/statement-translator/Kilonova/2500-2599/Processed_2512.md

 # Task

-Mark has built a rectangular parking lot, divided into square parking spots using markings, organized into $n$ rows (numbered from $1$ to $n$) and ğ‘š columns (numbered from $1$ to $m$).
+Mark has built a rectangular parking lot, divided into square parking spots using markings, organized into $n$ rows (numbered from $1$ to $n$) and ğ‘š columns (numbered from $1$ to $m$).
 Thus, a parking spot can be identified by its row number and column number.
 Any car can be parked within a parking space, parallel to the horizontal lines of the marking or parallel to the vertical lines, without exceeding the contour of the corresponding square.
 Mark has built a surrounding wall for the parking lot, interrupted at certain parking spots, to allow cars to exit the parking lot.
 We consider that the wall is placed on line $0$ (north), column $0$ (west), line $n + 1$ (south), and column $m + 1$ (east).

 ~[img0.png|align=right|width=50%]